swyxio/ai-notes/TEXT.md

 	- 65B outputs https://twitter.com/theshawwn/status/1632569215348531201?s=46&t=90xQ8sGy63D2OtiaoGJuww
 	- finetune llama 7B https://news.ycombinator.com/item?id=35256769 Simple LLaMA Finetuner is a beginner-friendly interface designed to facilitate fine-tuning the LLaMA-7B language model using LoRA method via the PEFT library on commodity NVIDIA GPUs.
 With small dataset and sample lengths of 256, you can even run this on a regular Colab Tesla T4 instance.
 With this intuitive UI, you can easily manage your dataset, customize parameters, train, and evaluate the model's inference capabilities.
 		- with LoRA https://replicate.com/blog/fine-tune-alpaca-with-lora
+		- with LLaMA adapter https://twitter.com/rasbt/status/1641457696074334209?s=20 it's not finetuning the whole model end-to-end.
+Instead, the Adapter-approach adds a small number of 1.2M parameters on top of a pretrained, frozen 7B LLaMA model.
+Using the same 52K Instruction-following data, responses are comparable to Alpaca, but in contrast to Alpaca, which took 3 hours on 8 A100 to finetune, LLaMA adapters can be finetuned in 1h.
+		- But in short, the difference is that this inserts adapter layers on top of the model.
+In contrast, LoRA decomposes the model weight matrices using low-rank decomposition.
+So, LoRA increases finetuning performance by reducing parameter numbers whereas Adapters increases efficiency by keeping the pretrained model frozen (and only tunes a small number of parameters added to the model).
 - Alapaca
 	- [alpaca.cpp](https://github.com/antimatter15/alpaca.cpp) Locally run an Instruction-Tuned Chat-Style LLM
 	- Alpaca 7B was trained for less than $600.
 It used OpenAI's model to expand a set of 175 human written instruction/output pairs and generate more than 52,000 instruction-following examples to train their model with.
 Alpaca is fine-tuned on LLaMA (from Meta), so the from-scratch cost isn't exactly $600, but the effective cost is magnitudes smaller when building on open-source models.